Skip to main content

-Sangria Lolea Shines With Bistro Madrid's Amazing Spanish Dishes
+Sangria Lolea Shines With Bistro Madrid's Classic Spanish Dishes

 There are very few things that I find more satisfying than having a leisurely cocktail before noon.
 My recent visit to BISTRO MADRID (Formerly Café Madrid) at Estancia Mall, Pasig provided just that, with the introduction of LOLEA Sangria.
 As a bonus, the drinks came alongside bouts of nostalgia brought about by some of the best Spanish food I’ve had in the Philippines.